 Walk on, until the path hits woodland with the river to your left.
 Keep an eye on the steep bank to your right and you’ll see the rope swing.
 Here’s my daughter Bbell, a shame I can’t add audio!

 Beyond the shaded path, you’re out into open water meadow with native trees their branches hanging low and Belted Galloway cows mooching in the grass, chewing the cud and generally basking in the early spring sunshine: Gainsborough, eat your heart out.

 Follow the path onwards, today the grass was thick with snowdrops, until it opens onto Bere Mill.
 Bucolic means nothing until you’ve seen this mill house connected to Churchill, Prince Charles and most intriguingly Christine Keeler (her of the Profumo affair, ask your mum!).

 It’s clad in wood and brick; on the day we were there in very early spring the lawn was thick with pink, purple and yellow crocuses, insects gathering nectar.
 It was magic after months of mud and winter.

 Here you can either turn back on yourself or cross the brick bridge, head down the access road for five minutes.
 There’s a footpath to your left that will take you back to Whitchurch.
 We somehow missed this and took the road ahead instead, so I can’t vouch whether the footpath is pushchair friendly.
 The road is, although the pavement cuts in and out.

-Follow the tarmac into Whitchurch and head to the garden of The Red House for bar snacks, a drink and a play in the slide, swings and Wendy House.
-Alternatively you could head to H’s Coffee House for coffee and cake.
+Follow the tarmac into Whitchurch and head to Kudos for a coffee refuel.
+Or jump in the car to the marvellous, Muddy-rated Watership Down Inn.